 Among the compelling findings, researchers concluded that personal protective equipment (PPE) is not the most cost-effective method of protecting workers from silica exposures, calling into question the common practice of providing PPE to workers exposed to hazardous materials.

-The research findings were presented at a recent plenary by lead investigator, Emile Tompa (see photo below), health and labour economist and senior scientist at the Institute for Work & Health.
+The research findings were presented at a recent plenary by lead investigator, Emile Tompa (see photo), health and labour economist and senior scientist at the Institute for Work & Health.

 Silica—widespread exposure, significant disease burden